simonepri/upash/readme.md

 - Migrating from [npm:bcrypt][docs:migration-bcrypt]
 - Migrating from [other libraries][docs:migration-others]

+Please if you don't find a migration documentation that fits your case, [open an issue][new issue].

 ## Upgrading your password hashing algorithm
 If you are using the [@upash/universal][universal] package, upgrading to a new hashing algorithm is straight-forward.

-Lets assume that your `registration` and `login` logic looks like this:
+Let's assume that your `registration` and `login` logic looks like this:

 ```js
 const upash = require('@upash/universal');